Orstedus/DURA-BadUsb/README.md

 ## About
 DURA is Bad USB, which deploys file on VM and sends output to external server(nc listener). \
 Made with Arduino Pro Micro.
 Wrote with C++.
+## Disclaimer!
+This project was made only in educational purposes.
+I don`t take any responsobility if you \
+use it in criminal or offensive ways.
 ## Build
 ### Tech part
 For DURA you will need arduino pro micro or any other board, which supports Keyboard.h. \